ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 To get a DMARC result of "pass", a pass from either SPF or DKIM is required.
 In addition, the passed domain can be "aligned" with the RFC5322.From domain in one of two modes - "relaxed" or "strict".
 The mode is expressed in the domain's DMARC policy record.
-Domains are said to be "in relaxed alignment" if they have the same "Organizational Domain", which is the domain at the top of the domain hierarchy for the RFC5322.From domain while having the same administrative authority as the RFC5322.From domain.
-Domains are "in strict alignment" if and only if they are identical.
+Domains are said to be in "relaxed alignment" if they have the same "Organizational Domain", which is the domain at the top of the domain hierarchy for the RFC5322.From domain while having the same administrative authority as the RFC5322.From domain.
+Domains are in "strict alignment" if and only if they are identical.

 A DMARC pass indicates only that the RFC5322.From domain has been authenticated for that message.
 Authentication does not carry an